Flavor of Love season 2: Reunion: After the Lovin'

 Then Flav asks Deelishis to come out.
 They state that they have been apart for four months so that no one would know the outcome of the show.
 La La asks what Nibblz thought of his decision.
 She says Deelishis was a great choice for him and she has a "fabulous ass".
 Deelishis' daughter Jasmine meets Flav for the first time, but this moment doesn't make it onto the final edit of the show.

 After a few minutes, New York is brought out.
 Buckwild throws a shoe at New York, which narrowly misses New York's head.
 La La tells Buckwild to respect her, since she never disrespected anyone and that the shoe almost hit her.
 Then Saaphyri throws a red bull can at New York.
 New York, Buckwild, Buckeey, and Saaphyri can be heard confronting each other at a distance.
 After this warning, La La asks Bootz whether she still wanted to say anything to New York.
 Bootz and New York then exchange insults, and Bootz tells New York, 'Flav only brought you back to fuck you, 'cause he left your ass twice!"
 Bootz then runs backstage.
-But security grabs Bootz, then New York tries to punch Bootz in the face and is screaming "come on bitch, come on bitch bring that shit" several of the contestants attempt to intervene, and in the end Buckwild, Saaphyri, Buckeey, Bootz, and Deelishis were asked to leave.
+But security grabs Bootz, then New York and Bootz try to punch each other, while New York is screaming, "come on bitch, come on bitch bring that shit", several of the contestants attempt to intervene, and in the end Buckwild, Saaphyri, Buckeey, Bootz, and Deelishis were asked to leave.
 Deelishis and Saaphyri were later brought back before the reunion concluded.
-Deelishis apologizes for the brawl and she and New York exchange compliments.
+Deelishis and Saaphyri apologize for the brawl and Deelishis, Saaphyri, and New York exchange compliments.
 It was later revealed that New York would be featured on her own show, I Love New York, which premiered in January 2007.
+During the credits, Nibblz confronts New York about New York telling her in one episode that she needed a bra and a manicure, and tells New York that she looks like a man.
+New York responds, 'if I look like a man, then I look like a fabulous man, thank you very much'.